Consumer versus Branded Calling

 How healthy Branded Calling works

-We contract with partners who work with other entities and/or directly with enterprises to enable brands to call our customers.
-In addition to various legal and regulatory obligations applicable to B2C calling, these partners must adhere to T-Mobile’s Branded Calling Guidelines so that they appropriately protect our customers and our network.
+We contract with partners who work with entities or organizations to enable enriched calling to our subscribers.
+These partners may also have downstream partners that are approved to enable branded calling for their customers In addition to various legal and regulatory obligations applicable to B2C calling, these partners must adhere to T-Mobile’s Branded Calling Guidelines so that they appropriately protect our customers and our network.
 There are additional industry vetting best practices such as Cellular Telephone Industries Association (CTIA) guidelines for Branded Caller ID Best Practices and other partner’s “Know Your Customers” processes.
 Partners are responsible for reviewing the content of branded calling campaigns as well as ensuring these campaigns remain compliant throughout the lifecycle.
-Branded Calling is not required for enterprises to make calls to our customers.
+Branded Calling is not required for entities or organizations to make calls to our customers.

 Frequently asked questions